FICTION: Storms

 My life as a railroad hobo – part 1

 The first time you taste possum you begin to question if this is what you really want to be doing with your time.
-It’s got a gritty taste, like lamb rubbed down with sandpaper, and the scent.
+It's got a gritty taste, like lamb rubbed down with sandpaper, and the scent.
 Well, no amount of cheap whiskey or vomit will wash that out of your mouth.
-So needless to say, it makes you begin to question the choices you’ve made.
-Thing is, when the rails catch up to you, eventually you’ll eat whatever you can find.
-It was somewhere in Tennessee, I think — the details are still a little foggy — but it was the first bite I’d had since leaving Kentucky and besides, if you find someone on the tracks will to share his dinner you don’t…
+So needless to say, it makes you begin to question the choices you've made.
+Thing is, when the rails catch up to you, eventually you'll eat whatever you can find.
+It was somewhere in Tennessee, I think -- the details are still a little foggy -- but it…